TeamBeano/adjust-android-sdk/README.md

 This can be combined with callback parameters of course.

 When you set a currency token, adjust will automatically convert the incoming revenues into a reporting revenue of your choice.
-Read more about [currency conversion here.][currency-conversion]
+Read more about [currency conversion here][currency-conversion].

-You can read more about revenue and event tracking in the [event tracking guide.][event-tracking]
+You can read more about revenue and event tracking in the [event tracking guide][event-tracking].

-The event instance can be used to configure the event further before tracking it:

 ### <a id="revenue-deduplication">Revenue deduplication